S-SANTOSH/COVID-19-Hackathon/README.md

 1. Anaconda environment for Python with 3.7 version
 2. Libraries like numpy , pandas and matplotlib which is already available in anaconda environment.
 3. We are just focused on the output part hence , we will get output on our notebook only.
-4. covid19india.org is used for data.
+4. The data was taken from covid19india.org.
 ### Data Preprocessing
 1. Data was taken from covid19india.org.
 Hence at that time only the useful data is converted into .csv file and loaded into  the code.
 2. The data is converted from everyday data into data of individual day.